ayushsoni1010/ayushsoni1010/README.md

   <img alt="Firebase" src="https://img.shields.io/badge/firebase-%23039BE5.svg?style=for-the-badge&logo=firebase"/>
   <img alt="Digital Ocean" src="https://img.shields.io/badge/DigitalOcean-%230167ff.svg?style=for-the-badge&logo=digitalOcean&logoColor=white"/>
 </div>
+-->

 <!-- Volunteering Experience -->
 <h2>Volunteering and Community work📣</h2>
 <div>
-  <p>● <a href="https://studentambassadors.microsoft.com/#">Microsoft Learn Student Ambassador</a> / <a href="/https://gdsc.community.dev/medi-caps-university-indore/">GDSC Medi-Caps</a> - As an MLSA, I teamed up with ambassadors and hosted a 3-day web dev session for the Coding Society Community.
+  <p>✦ <a href="https://studentambassadors.microsoft.com/#">Microsoft Learn Student Ambassador</a> / <a href="/https://gdsc.community.dev/medi-caps-university-indore/">GDSC Medi-Caps</a> - As an MLSA, I teamed up with ambassadors and hosted a 3-day web dev session for the Coding Society Community.
 I led a Git and GitHub workshop, promoting open source and mentoring participants.
 Also organized a Hacktoberfest kickoff in the HEKORS Community.</p>

-  <p>● <a href="/">Hackathons Participant/Mentor</a> - I have participated in various hackathons like <a href="https://mlh.io/">MLH</a>, <a href="https://hackthisfall.tech/">HackThisFall</a>, <a href="https://hackthenorth.com/">HackTheNorth</a>, <a href="https://wittyhacks.in/">Wittyhacks</a>, and <a href="https://hackacode.anyonecanco.de/">AnyoneCo.de</a>, where our team created a Hogwatrz Magical project at MLH's AbracadabraHacks.
+  <p>✦ <a href="/">Hackathons Participant/Mentor</a> - I have participated in various hackathons like <a href="https://mlh.io/">MLH</a>, <a href="https://hackthisfall.tech/">HackThisFall</a>, <a href="https://hackthenorth.com/">HackTheNorth</a>, <a href="https://wittyhacks.in/">Wittyhacks</a>, and <a href="https://hackacode.anyonecanco.de/">AnyoneCo.de</a>, where our team created a Hogwatrz Magical project at MLH's AbracadabraHacks.
 I won the HackThisFall hackathon for the best use of Twilio and also mentored other hackers while collaborating with organizers and volunteers.</p>

-  <p>● <a href="http://thedesignsystems.com/">The DesignSystems (@DesignSystemsOSS)</a> - I actively collaborated in a team to create the <code>eccentrictouch</code> CSS library using ReactJS and SCSS, with a focus on addressing frontend challenges.
+  <p>✦ <a href="http://thedesignsystems.com/">The DesignSystems (@DesignSystemsOSS)</a> - I actively collaborated in a team to create the <code>eccentrictouch</code> CSS library using ReactJS and SCSS, with a focus on addressing frontend challenges.
 Additionally, I made significant contributions to thedesignsystems community website by developing UI components from scratch.</p>
 </div>